common-workflow-language/user_guide/_extras/recommended-practices.md

 &#9744; Give the tool description to a colleague (preferably at a different institution) to test and provide feedback.

+&#9744; CWL implementations which also implement [`SubworkflowFeatureRequirement`][subworkflow] can support nesting workflows as a step within others.
+Complex workflows with individual components which can be abstracted should utilise this to make their workflow modular and allow sections of them to be easily reused.

 [apache-license]: https://www.apache.org/licenses/LICENSE-2.0#apply
 [license-example]: https://github.com/ProteinsWebTeam/ebi-metagenomics-cwl/blob/master/workflows/emg-assembly.cwl#L200
 [scicrunch-issue]: https://github.com/common-workflow-language/common-workflow-language/issues/scicrunch.org